 If you're looking for dahlias to use for cut flower arrangements, go for longer stemmed varieties.
 The more you cut, the more the plants produce!

-How to get big blooms on your dahlias
+How do you get bigger blooms on your dahlias?

-Retain just the top bud and pinch out all the other flower buds immediately below to ensure showstopping blooms.
+Another tip to ensure show-stopping blooms is to retain just the top bud and pinch out all the other flower buds immediately below.

-If you're in a warmer part of the world then simply apply a layer of mulch or compost for extra insulation!
-Head to our guide to mulching for all the info you need.
+If you're in a warmer part of the world then you don't have to lift the tubers.
+Instead, cut back the plants and then apply a layer of mulch or compost to the crowns for extra insulation.

 Problems to look out for with dahlias

-- Earwigs can be collected in simple paper traps.
-Crumple up newspaper and place in upturned flower pot which can sit on top of your stakes.
+- Earwigs can also be a pest to watch out for when learning how to grow dahlias.
+You can collect them in simple paper traps.
+Crumple up newspaper and place in an upturned flower pot which can sit on top of your stakes.
 This attracts the earwigs and keeps them off the plants.

-- Diseases such as powdery mildew can be a problem for dahlias but you can improve your chances by removing dead and damaged foliage before it starts rotting and by creating good airﬂow around plants.
+- Diseases such as powdery mildew can be a problem for dahlias.
+You can improve your chances of prevention by removing dead and damaged foliage before it starts rotting and by creating good airﬂow around plants.

 Where to buy dahlias

 In summer it's easy to get hold of potted up dahlias that are already in full growth.
-Alternatively, in spring you can buy bagged up tubers from garden centres or online.
+Alternatively, in spring, you can buy bagged up tubers from garden centers or online.

-can also pre-order tubers and rooted cuttings from specialist nurseries for spring delivery but you’ll need a frost-free place like a greenhouse with heating or use insulating fleece, depending on how cold it is.
+You can also pre-order tubers and rooted cuttings from specialist nurseries for an early spring delivery.
+However, make sure you've got a frost-free place like a greenhouse with heating or use insulating fleece when starting them off, depending on how cold it is.